 Widespread confusion over college prices makes it hard for students to earn college degrees.
 To help colleges better reveal and address this issue, the Hope Center for College, Community, and Justice is leading an initiative we call “The Real Price of College: Improving Estimates of Demonstrated Financial Need.”
 Supported with a $650,000 18-month grant from Lumina Foundation, the project is helping six Texas colleges and universities develop better ways to determine students’ financial need, provide more accurate estimates of cost of attendance, and improve communications related to financial need and price for students, their families, and institutional stakeholders.

 This project is especially important as federal policymakers consider better ways to assess and report on student need.
 Working within existing federal frameworks, the Hope Center team is implementing and testing ideas first outlined in work from Dr. Goldrick-Rab, including her book Paying the Price and a report issued by The Century Foundation.
+For instance, a policy memo from the project outlines how institutions and policymakers can use negative EFC to determine which students have the greatest financial need.

 - Amarillo College